Donate

 Filomena, Sub-Unit Commander

-HALO Angola has been the pioneer of female empowerment programs in demining, growing from three percent of staff in 2017 to 44 percent in 2024.
-Filomena joined HALO seven years ago, after watching deminers clear mines from around her village in Benguela.
+HALO Angola has been the pioneer of female empowerment programs in demining, growing from three percent of staff in 2017 to 44 percent in 2025.
+Filomena joined HALO after watching deminers clear mines from around her village in Benguela.
 She has risen through the organization to become a Sub-Unit Commander, leading her own teams in the minefield.
 Her role gives her skills, status and a secure income, allowing her to support her two young daughters.

 Stories from Angola